michaelkolesidis/rock-paper-scissors-3d/README.md

 ## Software Used

-A non-exhaustive list of all the software that was used during the development of OKTOWORLD.
+A non-exhaustive list of all the software that was used during the development of _Rock Paper Scissors 3D_.

 - Visual Studio Code
 - Figma